Governance

 Network Management Group

 The Network Management Group is the decision-implementing body of the Network.
 The Network Management Group prepares the work for the Governing Board and ensures that the activities of Euphresco conform with the decisions of the Governing Board.
-It is currently composed of the following organisations: Canadian Food Inspection Agency (CA), International Center for Advanced Mediterranean Agronomic Studies of Bari (CIHEAM-Bari), Science and Advice for Scottish Agriculture (SASA), Federal Public Service Health, Food Chain Safety and Environment (BE), and the Ministry of Agriculture, Forestry and Food (SI):
+It is currently composed of the following organisations: National Research Institute for Agriculture, Food and Environment (INRAE, France), Federal Ministry of Agriculture, Food and Regional Identity (BMLEH, Germany), Science and Advice for Scottish Agriculture (SASA, Great Britain), Ministry for Primary Industries - Manatū Ahu Matua (MPI, New Zealand), Ministry of Food Agriculture and Forestry, General Directorate of Food and Control (TAGEM, Türkiye):

 Mr Kenyon David